Count on Us for Secondary Schools

 - £180 – if they sign up as a group of 10+ schools

-- Select a lead teacher to attend teacher training and run the programme in their school.
+- Select a lead teacher and up to one other teacher to attend a training session and run the programme in your school.

-- Take part in the regional Heats, with the highest scoring schools qualifying for the semi finals and final at City Hall.
+- Take part in the Heats, with the highest scoring schools qualifying for the final at City Hall.

 A huge thank you to our funders and delivery partners for supporting Count on Us.
 We could not run the programme without you.